EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ColorExtractorToList.md

 For this I will be using 'example.png' from the repositories /example folder.

 Firstly, install [Gimc]() according to your operating system, then go to Filters > G'MIC-Qt.
 Search for and select the “colormap” option.
 There are a few features this option has but the pertinent one is the "custom" setting.
+Shown below is the result of downsampling the example image using this method, and the colormap as shown in gimp: